 - When preparing the buffed surface, TECH recommends the use of a Rubberhog 170 or 230 SSG grit buffing wheel.
 Use of a tungsten carbide grit buffing wheel will result in poor surface texture for a cementless repair and could result in repair unit failure. - Buffing wheels should always be used in the bead to bead direction to ensure proper surface texture.
 Using the buffing wheel up and down or in the running direction of the tire will result in an uneven surface and could lead to a repair unit failure. - When placing cementless repair units in an oven, the maximum temperature of the oven should not exceed 160°F (72°C). - The maximum amount of time for any repair unit to remain in the oven is 2 hours.
-Leaving the repair unit in the oven too long can result in the repair unit curing in the oven. - When filling a puncture repair with cushion gum, be sure not to fill excessively.
+Leaving the repair unit in the oven too long can result in the repair unit overcuring and thus not being able to properly bond to the inner liner. - When filling a puncture repair with cushion gum, be sure not to fill excessively.
 Excessive overfill can result in air being trapped ander the repair unit, leading to premature repair failure.